Red Chile Chicken Street Tacos

 Author: Jim

 Shouldn't every day be Taco Tuesday?
-These spicy, saucy, and simple Red Chile Chicken Street Tacos are easy enough for weeknight dinner, or serve them as part of a taco bar at your next get-together.
+These spicy, saucy, and simple Red Chile Chicken Street Tacos are easy enough for a weeknight dinner, or serve them as part of a taco bar at your next get-together.

 Share Recipe